Privacy Policy

 3.1 Website Analytics (TWIPLA)

-Processing is based on our legitimate interest (Art.
-6(1)(f) GDPR) to monitor and improve website performance through anonymous, aggregated metrics.
+The initial processing of technical data before aggregation is based on our legitimate interest (Art.
+6(1)(f) GDPR) to monitor and improve website performance.
+Once aggregated, the data is anonymous and no longer subject to the GDPR.
 Our legitimate interests are:

 - Understanding how visitors use our website to improve content and user experience.